 Despite the issues QuickPay users have experienced, overall, it still has plenty to offer, including:

-Convenience: Why do we opt to do anything over our smartphone instead of in person?
+Convenience: Why do we opt to do anything on our smartphones instead of in person?
 As long as you’re not strapped for cash or late on a payment, it’s nice to know you can request, receive or send money without having to find time to visit the bank.